-Every child has a skill that makes him/her/them unique and special, but is your child gifted?
 Over the past few months, you’ve spent a lot of time with your child thanks to stay-at-home orders.
 Have you noticed a few things about them that went under your radar in the past?
-It can be difficult identifying the key signs of giftedness.
+If so, no need to fret.
+Parents, teachers, and even pediatricians can miss the key signs of giftedness as it can be difficult to identify without formal testing.

-That’s where our team of licensed psychologists come in to help.
-We want to give every parent a better and more in-depth understanding of their child’s abilities through our individually administrated testing service.
-And right now, since your child’s health is our top priority, we’re offering our gifted testing online, and as of this week, also in person again.
+That’s where our team of licensed psychologists comes in to help.
+We want to give every parent a better and more in-depth understanding of their child’s abilities through our individually-administrated testing service.
+And right now, since your child’s health is our top priority, we’re offering our gifted testing online and, as of September 2020, in person again.

-It’s no secret that some kids have a hard time sitting still for extended periods of time due to boredom.
-Since our testing requires children to sit still and interact with one of our psychologists, we ask that only children eight years or older be tested via telehealth.
+It’s no secret that some kids have a hard time sitting still for extended periods of time.
+This may be due to boredom, hyperactivity, anxiety, or a host of other possible reasons.
+Because telehealth testing requires children to sit still and interact with one of our psychologists online for between 30 and 90 minutes (with breaks), we suggest that only children eight years or older be tested via telehealth.

 While we currently offer telehealth assessments as a way of keeping everyone safe, we understand that online testing may not be a great fit for your child.
-That’s why we offer free, 10-minute consultations prior to seeing your child, which you can schedule here.
+Luckily, we currently have a few psychologists who are doing gifted testing face-to-face in the office and can discuss this option with you before scheduling.
+Additionally, we also offer free, 10-minute consultations prior to seeing your child.
 These will help us decide the best approach for your child

 How Telehealth Testing Works